Website Navigation for Screen Readers

 • B. In what ways is Johns Hopkins uniquely positioned to solve these problems?

-• C. How will these recruitments align with current areas of institutional strength?
+• C. How will these recruitments capitalize on current areas of institutional strength to build strength around emerging opportunities?

 • D. How does this cluster align with the strategic plans of the involved divisions?

-Potential BDP list must be reflective of the diversity and inclusion policy of the institution.
-One internal nomination may be included in each cluster.
-(University Statement / Roadmap on Diversity and Inclusion)
+Potential BDP list must be reflective of the diversity and inclusion policy of the institution (University Statement / Roadmap on Diversity and Inclusion)

-Invited teams will receive a link to the full proposal submission portal in early March.
+Invited teams will receive a link to the full proposal submission portal in late February.

 Review:

-Distinguished faculty will be recruited to thematic review panels to provide guidance on the selection.
-We expect an approximate 2:1 ratio of external to internal reviewers.
-Reviewers will provide recommendations to the President, Provost, deans and directors for a final selection of 5-7 clusters.
+• Reviewers will provide recommendations to the President, Provost, deans and directors for a final selection of awarded clusters.

 • Contact